sc0v0ne/LearnAI/tips/ai_books.md

 Every software engineer and manager needs to read the following:

+T. Demarco, _Peopleware: Productive Projects and Teams_, 2nd ed., Dorset House, 1999.

+F. Brooks, _The Mythical Man-Month_, Anniversary Edition, Addison-Wesley Professional, 1995.

 R. L. Glass, _Facts and Fallacies of Software Engineering_, Addison-Wesley Professional, 1st ed., ISBN: 0321117425, 2002.

-F. Brooks, _The Mythical Man-Month_, Anniversary Edition, Addison-Wesley Professional, 1995.

-T. Demarco, _Peopleware: Productive Projects and Teams_, 2nd ed., Dorset House, 1999.
+The following are helpful to software engineers:

 B. W. Kernighan, _The Practice of Programming_.